Latest NFL concussion suit cites Saints' bounties

 "There is nothing new or unique about what Gregg Williams said.
 Although the NFL has now punished Williams and the Saints, for almost its entire history the NFL glorified violent hits,'' said the complaint.
 "It encouraged its players to think of themselves as gladiators.
 But, along the way, the NFL failed to educate its players about the consequences of such a win-at-all costs mentality.''

-NFL spokesman Brian McCarthy said any allegation that the league intentionally sought to mislead players is meritless.
+NFL spokesman Brian McCarthy said any allegation that the league intentionally sought to mislead players is without merit.

 "It stands in contrast to the league's actions to better protect players and advance the science and medical understanding of the management and treatment of concussions,'' he said.

-Guyton played for the New York Giants and New England Patriots in the 1980s and 1990s; Brown played for five teams over a 17-year career that ended in 2002; Small played for the Philadelphia Eagles, the Phoenix Cardinals and the Houston Oilers between 1989 and 1993; and Whitehead played for the San Francisco 49ers and New Orleans Saints from 1995 to 2006.
+The lawsuit was filed on behalf of Myron Guyton, who played for the New York Giants and New England Patriots in the 1980s and 1990s; Lomas Brown, who played for five teams over a 17-year career that ended in 2002; Jessie Small, who played for the Philadelphia Eagles, the Phoenix Cardinals and the Houston Oilers between 1989 and 1993; and Willie Whitehead, who played for the San Francisco 49ers and New Orleans Saints from 1995 to 2006.

 "I've been hearing this stuff for years.
 And it instantly made sense when this concussion information started to come out,'' said DuBose.
 "The dots started to connect.''

 Gabe Feldman, a sports law professor at Tulane University, said the reference to the bounty system could help plaintiffs paint a picture of the sport as "not only violent but unnecessarily violent.''
-And though he doubts the new claim will be a "game changer,'' he still expects more lawsuits to cite the scandal.
+Although he doubts the new claim will be a "game changer,'' he expects more lawsuits to cite the scandal.

 "It certainly could be persuasive in the eyes of a jury,'' he said.

-The league's investigation found that Williams' bounty system offered off-the-books cash payments of $1,500 for "knockouts,'' in which an opposing player was knocked out of a game, or $1,000 for "cart-offs,'' in which an opponent needed help off the field.
+The league's investigation found that Williams offered off-the-books cash payments of $1,500 for "knockouts,'' in which an opposing player was knocked out of a game, or $1,000 for "cart-offs,'' in which an opponent needed help off the field.
 The league has said the bounty pool grew as large as $50,000, and that as many as 27 Saints defenders may have taken part.

-The investigation led to the indefinite suspension of Williams, who has apologized for the running the system, and the season-long suspension of Saints coach Sean Payton, who was found to have initially lied about the existence of a bounty program and instructed his defensive assistants to do the same.
+The investigation led to the indefinite suspension of Williams, who had taken a position with the St. Louis Rams and has since apologized for running the system, and the season-long suspension of Saints coach Sean Payton, who was found to have initially lied about the existence of a bounty program and instructed his defensive assistants to do the same.

 Follow Bluestein at http://www.twitter.com/bluestein